Certified Professional Coder Jobs, Salaries, and Job Outlook at a Glance

 CPCs can work remotely and onsite.
 They review and process medical claims so physicians’ practices and hospitals can get reimbursed from insurance companies.
 They frequently are tasked with educating physicians to help them properly document their patients’ visits in order to facilitate appropriate diagnosis and procedure codes.
 If the documentation received is incomplete, a Certified Professional Coder will normally communicate with the physician and the physician’s staff for clarification in order to properly code the medical visit in question.

-If you would like to be placed in a Certified Professional Coder job within the United States, contact Desert Medical Careers at (602) 468-6300.
+If you would like to be placed in a Certified Professional Coder job within the United States, please fill out the form below or call us at 602-468-6300.

 Certified Professional Coder Remote Coding Jobs